Quotients of graph operators by symmetry representations: Quantum graph quotients

-The somewhat strange form of condition \eqref{eq:symmetric_VC} deserves an explanation.
-Since $l_e = l_{ge}$, there is a natural isomorphism $H^2(e) \cong H^2(ge)$ for every $g \in G$.
-This allows us to define the action of $\pi(g)$ on the function space $H^2(\Gamma)$ (or any other similar space on $\Gamma$) by
+Some comments are in order.
+Since $l_{e}=l_{ge}$, there is a natural isomorphism $H^{2}(e)\cong H^{2}(ge)$ for every $g\in G$.
+This allows us to define the action of $\pi(g)$ on the function space $H^{2}(\Gamma)$ (or any other similar space on $\Gamma$) as in the right-hand side of \eqref{eq:VC_preserved}.
 Informally, this just means that the transformation $\pi(g)$ takes the function from an edge $e$ and places it on the edge $ge$.
 In ``placing'' the function, we implicitly use the isomorphism mentioned above.
-In particular, the condition on the potential $V = (V_{e_1}, \ldots, V_{e_{|\E|}})^T$ in Definition~\ref{def:QG_pi_symmetric} can be now written as $\pi(g)V=V$ for any $g\in G$.
+In particular, the condition on the potential $q=(q_{e_{1}},\ldots,q_{e_{|\E|}})^{T}$ in Definition~\ref{def:QG_pi_symmetric} can be now written as $\pi(g)q=q$ for any $g\in G$.

 We note that the action of $\pi(g)$ above coincides with the result of the formal multiplication of the vector $f$ by the permutation matrix $\pi(g)$.
 This multiplication is ``formal'' because different entries of $f$ belong to different spaces and there is no a priori way to shuffle them or create linear combinations.
 It is only through symmetry of the graph and the resulting isomorphism between different edge spaces that we get a meaningful result.
 We will return to this point in the proof of Theorem~\ref{thm:commutative_diagram-QG} below.